0x78654C/xTerminal/README.md

                    -af : Deletes all files in current directory.
                    -ad : Deletes all directories in current directory. cp        -- Check file/folder permissions.
     md5       -- Checks the md5 checksum of a file.
+Use -h for additional parameters. md5 <file_name> : Display the MD5 CheckSUM of a file. md5 -d <dire_name> : Display the MD5 CheckSUM list of all the files in a directory and subdirectories. md5 -d <dire_name> -o <save_to_file> : Saves the MD5 CheckSUM list of all the files in a directory and subdirectories.

     ---------------------- Networking ----------------------
     ifconfig  -- Display onboard Network Interface Cards configuration (Ethernet and Wireless)